Matt Nagy: Strategy

-Personnel-wise, he prefers players who can be utilized in multiple offensive roles.
+Personnel-wise, Nagy prefers players who can be utilized in multiple offensive roles.
 For example, he fields running backs capable of running and catching, including lining up at wide receiver.
 With this versatility, players can exploit certain deficiencies in the defense, such as defeating a smaller defender with his size and outmatching larger defenders with his speed.
-Unlike offenses that feature a top pass catcher, Nagy-led receiving success is shared between multiple players, a strategy that Sports Illustrated's Kalyn Kahler wrote is "like a football Hydra"; during Nagy's two seasons as the Chiefs' offensive coordinator, Tyreek Hill was their top receiver but tight end Travis Kelce led the team in multiple receiving categories, while wide receiver Allen Robinson topped the 2018 Bears in receiving yards yet running back Tarik Cohen had the most receptions.
+Unlike offenses that feature a top pass catcher, Nagy-led receiving success is shared between multiple players, a strategy that Sports Illustrated's Kalyn Kahler called a "football Hydra"; during Nagy's first stretch as the Chiefs' offensive coordinator, Tyreek Hill was their top receiver but tight end Travis Kelce led the team in multiple receiving categories, while wide receiver Allen Robinson topped the 2018 Bears in receiving yards yet running back Tarik Cohen had the most receptions.

-As an offensive coach, Nagy relinquishes control of the defense to his defensive coordinator, as he did with Vic Fangio in 2018, Chuck Pagano in 2019, and Sean Desai in 2021.
+As an offensive head coach, Nagy relinquished control of the defense to his defensive coordinator as he did with Vic Fangio in 2018, Chuck Pagano in 2019, and Sean Desai in 2021.

+Nagy did not regain play-calling duties upon returning to Kansas City, which remained under Reid's control.